sintri/CK3-Conflict-Helper/README.md

        Merge to the best of your knowledge.<br>
        ![WinMerge Difference](https://github.com/sintri/CK3-Conflict-Helper/blob/main/HelpFiles/winmerge3.PNG)<br>
     d.
 Delete the current mod folder when you're done.<br>
     e.
-Repeat until there are no more mod folders to merge.<b>
+Repeat until there are no more mod folders to merge.<br>
 7. Congradulations You're Done, is what I would like to say.
 But there are technically more things to do, proceed to step 13 if you want.<br>
 8. <b>Overtime Steps</b><br>
     You're also allowed to overwrite fields from outside the file.
 Skipping this step wouldn't be the end of the world, these conflicts would continue to behave as before.<br>